 Theme Explanation Epidemiology and Public Health Research Abstracts will present research on the social, cultural, environmental, occupational, and economic factors that determine health for people who use drugs.
 Clinical Research Abstracts will present research that seeks to improve the prevention, diagnosis, and treatment of disease and injury in people who use drugs.
 Social Science and Policy Research Abstracts may include empirical or non-empirical (conceptual/theoretical) studies which focus on social, structural, cultural, material and policy contexts.
 They may include evaluations of policies, analysis of policy making processes, analysis of stakeholders to policy, and analysis of policy statements.
-Models of Care and Programs Abstracts will focus on real-world examples of innovative models of care, programs, or interventions to enhance health care delivery for people who use drugs.
+They may include studies of lived experience, from patient and provider perspectives.

-Presentation and Workshop Types
+Presentation Types